werdl/vcss/README.md

 `vcss /path/to/input /path/to/output`

 ### `.vcss`
-- Contains valid V syntax, without the main function.
-Everything in it will be wrapped into a main function.
+- Contains valid V syntax, without the `main` function.
+Everything in it will be wrapped into a `main` function.
+## How it works
+- Reads the input `.vcss` file
+- Adds that to some boilerplate
+- Puts into `temp.v` file
+- Runs `temp.v`
+- Deletes `temp.v`